OpenCerts/opencerts-website/.github/PULL_REQUEST_TEMPLATE.md

 ### Pre-merge checks

 - [ ] Did not modify any files outside of your organisation's template folder (e.g package-lock.json or anything else)
-- [ ] Ensure that your code has been [rebased](https://www.digitalocean.com/community/tutorials/how-to-rebase-and-update-a-pull-request) on top of latest OpenCerts master
+- [ ] Ensure that your code has been [rebased](https://www.digitalocean.com/community/tutorials/how-to-rebase-and-update-a-pull-request) on top of latest TradeTrust master
 - [ ] Linter issues resolved (Run `npm run lint:fix` to see issues)
 - [ ] `npm run test` passes
 - [ ] `npm run test:integration` passes